A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Hybrid Dynamics

 If $\NTD(\biq)$ is false, then for any $I\in \calJ_\bfq$ the system could be in a liftoff guard.
-Consider the mode $J=\CP_\FA(\biq)$, \eqref{eq:CPFA}, \changed{uniquely defined for a given $\biq$ by the force--acceleration complementarity assumption (\ref{ass:fac})}.
-If $I=J$ then the state is not in a guard and therefore no reset map will be applied.
-Otherwise $\biq \in G_{I,J}$,~\eqref{eq:gdffa}, and the system will undergo a hybrid transition, though recall that liftoff reset maps are the identity map.
-In either case the execution will continue from the unique point $(J,\biq)$. \end{proof}
+Consider the mode $J=\CP_\FA(\biq)$, \eqref{eq:CPFA}, uniquely defined for a given $\biq$ by the force--acceleration complementarity assumption (\ref{ass:fac}).
+If $I=J$ then the state is not in a guard and therefore no reset map is applied.
+Otherwise $\biq \in G_{I,J}$,~\eqref{eq:gdffa}, and the system undergoes a hybrid transition, though recall that liftoff reset maps are the identity map.
+In either case the execution continues from the unique point $(J,\biq)$. \end{proof}